followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/hidingPriority.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The **hidingPriority** is a unique positive integer that ascends from right to left beginning with 0.
+The **hidingPriority** is a unique positive integer that ascends from right to left beginning with 0 by default.
 Columns with low **hidingPriority** are hidden first.

 [note]Specifying **hidingPriority** for at least one column enables the column hiding feature and cancels the default hiding priorities.